HACC2021/SnowDown/README.md

 # SnowDown
 ## Description
-This project is composed of django, react, bootstrap, djongo (mongodb), and django-graphene.
+This project is composed of django, react, bootstrap, PostgreSQL, and django-graphene.
 To get access to any of the api keys or passwords please get into contact with **email: kobekuyeda@gmail.com**.

 Django is backend web framework built to be scalable, and reliable.
 React, React Native are libraries built to make good, and reliable websites with javascript. django-graphene is a add on to django, allowing us to create a graphql api.
-The database used is mongodb, chosen for scalability and its fast reads.
+The database used is PostgreSQL, chosen for connecting with different relationships.

 ## Starting up the Project
 ### Windows